iniquitybbs/iniquity/packages/archive/README.md

 # Iniquity Archive

 This is where we can put all the old Iniquity stuff.
-Do some cool stuff with it.
-Make it accessible to iniquity bbs developers.
+Literally anything we can find about older versions of Iniquity, or even other BBS software.

 ![Alt text](https://github.com/iniquitybbs/iniquity/raw/master/packages/core/src/assets/5m-iniquity3a.png?raw=true "Iniquity 3")